cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     Owner of forked repository can re-enable the task, if they have the required sensitive data, by encrypting the variable by themselves and editing both the encrypted variable and repo-owner condition in the `.cirrus.yml` file.

+## Cron Builds

+It is possible to configure invocations of re-occurring builds via a well-known Cron expressions.
+Cron builds can be configured on a repository's settings page instead of configuring them in `.cirrus.yml`.

+It's possible to configure several cron builds with unique `names` which will be avaialbale via `CIRRUS_CRON` [environment variable](#environment-variables).
+Each cron build should specify *branch* to trigger new builds for and a cron expression compatible with Quarts.
+Please use [this generator](https://www.freeformatter.com/cron-expression-generator-quartz.html) to generate/validate your expressions.

 ## Matrix Modification